trilogy-group/powerpath-ts/docs/sdks/lessons/README.md

 ## finalizeResponse

-Finalize a lesson/assessment of 'quiz' type after all questions have been answered.
+Finalize a lesson of type `quiz`, `test-out`, or `placement` after all questions have been answered:

-Evaluates answered questions, attribute scores for each question, and overall lesson score.
+- Evaluates answered questions, attribute scores for each question, and overall lesson score.

-PowerPath will check the correctness of the response using the QTI question `<qti-response-declaration>` element and update the score accordingly.
+- Checks the correctness of the response using the QTI question's `<qti-response-declaration>` element and update the score accordingly.

-PowerPath will create/update the required AssessmentLineItem and AssessmentResult objects for the student/question pair if it doesn't exist yet.
+- Creates/updates the AssessmentLineItem and AssessmentResult objects for the student/question pair if it doesn't exist yet.

-Returns the final assessment result for the student.
+Not supported for external test lessons as the 3rd party tool is responsible for finalizing the test.
+Use the **importExternalTestAssignmentResults** endpoint instead.

+A 'Lesson' in this context is a ComponentResource object which has a Resource object with metadata.lessonType = "quiz", "test-out", or "placement" associated with it.

 ### Example Usage